Click Here

 “It's just a low-cost alternative,” Cefalo said.

-The last program helps citizens who have homes built before 1992.
+The fourth program helps citizens who have homes built before 1992.
 If the house has not been remodeled, it probably has a 3.5-gallon-per-flush toilet.
 Residents can turn in older toilets and get a rebate toward a high-efficiency toilet that uses 1.3 gallons per flush.

 Cefalo said the town still needs to work out the specific requirements for each conservation program.